mialkin/docs/csharp/concurrency/collections.md

 # Collections

+There are a couple of collection categories that are useful for concurrent programming: *concurrent collections* and *immutable collections*.
+Concurrent collections allow multiple threads to update them simultaneously in a safe way.
+Most concurrent collections use *snapshots* to enable one thread to enumerate the values while another thread may be adding or removing values.
+Concurrent collections are usually more efficient than just protecting a regular collection with a lock.

+Immutable collections are a bit different.
+An immutable collection cannot actually be modified; instead, to modify an immutable collection, you create a new collection that represents the modified collection.
+This sounds horribly inefficient, but immutable collections share as much memory as possible between collection instances, so it’s not as bad as it sounds.
+The nice thing about immutable collections is that all operations are pure, so they work very well with functional code

 ## Immutable collections

 **Immutable collections** are collection instances that can never change; since they cannot change, they are threadsafe.